 Enter CBD and asthma: could it be the proverbial miracle in a bottle for the condition?

-There’s a burgeoning body of research focusing on CBD’s potential as an alternative treatment option for asthma symptoms.
+There’s a burgeoning body of research focusing on CBD’s potential as an alternative option for asthma symptoms.
 Indeed, some studies have suggested that CBD may benefit asthma sufferers.

 The interest of the medical community isn’t so much in whether CBD can cure asthma, but rather whether it can offer relief for its symptoms.